benoitpas/advent-of-code-2021/README.md

 Not too much to add, quite straightforward to implement.
 I'm really getting up to speed with Python now, I managed to avoid the usual pitfalls.

 Nice to get a visual result !

+# Day 14
+I did part 1 with the naive approach of modifying the string although it was kind of obivous part 2 would be about scalabilty of the solution.

+One nice thing with python is that ints are of unlimited size.
+I only realizes when I was working on this puzzle and ints were getting bigger and bigger.

+In Scala I would have had to rewrite the code with big int.